abdel792/mp3DirectCut/readme.md

 *	NVDA+H
 	*	Lets open the help of the current add-on.

+## Change for version 2.2 ##

+*	 Correction of the scripts giving the selection markers' locations.

 ## Change for version 2.1.1 ##

 *	 Removing the script giving the total time and adding this information to the script giving the elapsed time;